terrorizer1980/plugins_task/src/main/resources/Documentation/task_states.md

   subtask = Subtask INVALID

-[task "WAITING (subtask missing)"] applicable = is:open pass = is:open
-  subtask = MISSING # security bug: subtask name appears in output
+[task "WAITING (subtask missing)"] pass = is:open subtask = MISSING # security bug: subtask name appears in output

-[task "Grouping WAITING (subtask INVALID)"] applicable = is:open subtask = Subtask INVALID
+[task "Grouping WAITING (subtask INVALID)"] subtask = Subtask INVALID

-[task "Grouping WAITING (subtask missing)"] applicable = is:open subtask = MISSING  # security bug: subtask name appears in output
+[task "Grouping WAITING (subtask missing)"] subtask = MISSING  # security bug: subtask name appears in output

 [task "Subtask INVALID"]
-  applicable = is:open
   fail-hint = Use when an INVALID subtask is needed, not meant as a test case in itself

 [task "NA Bad PASS query"]
-  applicable = -is:open
+  applicable = NOT is:open # Assumes test query is "is:open"
   fail = True
   pass = has:bad

 [task "NA Bad FAIL query"]
-  applicable = -is:open
+  applicable = NOT is:open # Assumes test query is "is:open"
   pass = True
   fail = has:bad

-[task "NA Bad INPROGRESS query"] applicable = -is:open fail = True in-progress = has:bad
+[task "NA Bad INPROGRESS query"] applicable = NOT is:open # Assumes test query is "is:open" fail = True in-progress = has:bad